-- Over £100 million to transform transportation across the city - £70 million on River Itchen Flood Defences - Over £1 billion development opportunities in Mayflower Quarter - £250 million development at Leisureworld (est. 1,000 jobs) - £500K Delivering the Future of Work & Intelligent City Programmes - £144 million for Southampton City Council (SCC) developing 1,000 homes (est. over 1,000 jobs) - Potential £17 million from Future High Streets Fund bid - Creation of a city transport interchange at the Station Quarter
+- Over £100 million to transform transportation across the city - £70 million on River Itchen Flood Defences - Over £1 billion development opportunities in Mayflower Quarter - £250 million development at Leisureworld (est. 1,000 jobs)

+- £500,000 Delivering the Future of Work & Intelligent City Programmes - £144 million for Southampton City Council (SCC) developing 1,000 homes (est. over 1,000 jobs) - £57 million investment in the Hampshire wide Transforming Cities Fund programme

 With a vibrant economy and significant investment coming into the city, Southampton saw a period of positive growth up to 2020.
-The Coronavirus

-(COVID-19) pandemic has had wide reaching economic and social impacts across the city, UK and world.
+The Coronavirus (COVID-19) pandemic has had wide reaching economic and social impacts across the city, UK and world.

-We know that Southampton's economy will change and we will continue to change as we adapt and respond to the impacts of both COVID-19 and leaving the EU.
+We know that Southampton's economy will change, and we will continue to change as we adapt and respond to the impacts of both COVID-19 and leaving the EU.
 This strategy builds on Southampton's ongoing economic growth and Green City agendas and sets out our plan to restore and renew our economy as a greener, fairer and healthier city.